cypress-io/cypress-documentation/content/guides/getting-started/devs-vs-users.md

 that `Stepper` component supposed to increment and decrement when you click the correct buttons?

-People are often more comfortable putting on their End-user hat when writing End-to-end tests because they're not able to access any application internals.
+People are often more comfortable putting on their end-user hat when writing end-to-end tests because they're not able to access any application internals.
 We encourage you to carry over that kind of thinking when writing your component tests.